avtar

 Disputing ancillary fees: what are the time limits?

 Does your rental agreement set a deadline for disputing ancillary fees, or have you discovered an error in an eight-year-old statement while sorting through old papers?
 In both cases, you are still free to assert your rights.
-Even if you have already paid ancillary fees in error, you can still claim them back even after several years.
+Even if you have already paid ancillary fees by mistake, you can reclaim the amount paid in error up to three years after becoming aware of the error or at the latest within ten years.

 Disputing an ancillary fee statement retroactively